zlatko-michailov/async-io/README.md

 Output operations are not guaranteed to be non-blocking because OutputStream doesn't report its availability.

 ## WhenReady
-This whole async stack is based on a generic facility, WhenReady, that can be used for other kinds of async execution.
+This async stack is based on a generic facility, WhenReady, that can be used for other kinds of async execution.

 WhenReady takes a *ready* predicate eventually along with an *action* function, a *result* value, and/or a *done* predicate.
-When the *ready* predicate returns true, it may assign the result, it may execute the action once, or it may start executing the action in a loop until the *done* predicate returns true.
+When the *ready* predicate returns true, WhenReady may assign the result, it may execute the action once, or it may start executing the action in a loop until the *done* predicate returns true.

 # Support
-Visit (http://zlatko.michailov.org/search/label/Java%20Async%20I%2FO) where you'll find articles dedicated to this package.
+Visit (http://zlatko.michailov.org/search/label/Java%20Async%20I%2FO) where you'll find more information about this API.

-# Build Sources
+# Building the Sources
 This project uses Gradle to automate the build and test process.

     gradle java

-## Run Tests
+## Running the Tests
     gradle test

-## Prepare for Eclipse
+## Preparing for Eclipse
     gradle eclipse

-# Download Binaries
+# Downloading Binaries
-Relatively stable versions are published to the Maven repository.
+Released versions *will* be published to the Maven Central Repository.
 Search for:

 * Group = michailov
 * Package = async-io

-# Contribution
-To help make this produc better, please file maningful bugs with clearly described expectations and reliable repro apps.